cavan59/IS301-Scripts/README.md

 # awkscript
 Simple script to enter what column you want to output of a text file.
 Want to add to this and allow user to input what ever text file they would like to use.

+# wordcount
+Take a file and counts the number of times a word occurs within a text file.